 But there’s now another new, emerging reason: Slow fashion.
 Fashionable wear that lasts longer than one season and can be recycled or reused through as many different seasons or styles as possible.

-This shopping habit is supported by statistics such as how extending the life of clothing by an extra nine months could reduce carbon waste and water footprints by around 20–30% each, as well as 12.5% of global fashion companies making pledges to change their processes in favor of adopting more sustainable practices by 2020.
+This shopping habit is supported by statistics such as how extending the life of clothing by an extra nine months could reduce carbon waste and water footprints by around 20–30% each, as well as 12.5% of global fashion companies making pledges to change their processes in favour of adopting more sustainable practices by 2020.

-It’s good news if you’re an eCommerce business that has traditionally held seasonal wear.
+It’s good news if you’re an ecommerce business that has traditionally held seasonal wear.
 If your products have the versatility to cross-function through unpredictable and ever-changing seasons, it’s time to identify and market those USPs.

 6. Fitting rooms try on AR & VR experiences

-As the digital world continues to grow and change, more and more fashion eCommerce retailers are attempting to retain existing customers, and attract new ones through the use of Augmented Reality (AR) and Virtual Reality (VR) experiences.
+As the digital world continues to grow and change, more and more fashion ecommerce retailers are attempting to retain existing customers and attract new ones through the use of Augmented Reality (AR) and Virtual Reality (VR) experiences.

 In a 2018 Gartner survey, 46% of retailers surveyed stated they were planning to deploy either AR or VR solutions to meet customer experience requirements.